-Méndez started his playing career with Club Atlético Huracán in 1941.
-In 1947 he moved to Racing Club de Avellaneda where he helped the club become tricampeones (triple champions) by winning the Primera Division Argentina titles of 1949, 1950 and 1951.
-In 1954 Méndez moved to Club Atlético Tigre, he returned to Huracán in 1956 and he retired from football in 1958 at the age of 35.
+Méndez started his playing career with Huracán in 1941.
+In 1947 he moved to Racing Club where he helped the club become tricampeones (triple champions) by winning the Primera Division Argentina titles of 1949, 1950 and 1951.
 He played 33 games for Argentina and won 3 Copa América titles.
 He is perhaps most famous for being the all-time top scorer in the history of the Copa América with 17 goals.

 ST: Juan Carlos Cárdenas (Argentina)

-Cárdenas was spotted in 1962 by Racing Club de Avellaneda playing as a teenager for Unión de Santiago del Estero.
-He spent one year in the Argentine 2nd Division with Nueva Chicago before joining Racing Club in 1964.
-He was part of the championship winning team of 1966.
-In 1967, he helped the club to win the Copa Libertadores and later that year he scored the decisive goal against Celtic F.C. in the Copa Intercontinental to make Racing Club the first Argentine club to become club champions of the world.
+Cárdenas was part of the championship winning team of 1966 for Racing Club.
+In 1967, he helped the club to win the Copa Libertadores and later that year he scored the decisive goal against Celtic FC in the Copa Intercontinental to make Racing Club the first Argentine club to become club champions of the world.
 In 1972 Cárdenas moved to Mexico where he played for Puebla and Veracruz returning to Racing Club in 1976.

 ST: Humberto Maschio (Italy)

 With Omar Sivori and Antonio Angelillo, Maschio earned the nickname "Angels with Dirty faces" collectively as a group.
 In 1957, he moved to Italy to play for Bologna after Argentina won the 1957 Copa America.
 However, it was in Atalanta where he became a star and earned a bigger move to Inter Milan.
+However, he was misused at Inter under manager Helenio Herrera.
 For Argentina, he scored 12 goals in 12 games.
 Later he played twice for Italy.

-Barrera started his professional career in 1932 with Racing Club, he was twice the topscorer in the Argentine Primera, in 1934 with 34 goals and in 1936 with 32 goals.
-By the end of his time with Racing Club, Barrera had scored 136 goals in 142 games.
+Evaristo Barrera started his professional career in 1932 with Racing Club, he was twice the topscorer in the league(1934 and 1936).
 He still holds the record as the clubs highest scoring player.
-In 1938 Barrera moved to Italy, he played for Lazio and Napoli in Serie A before dropping down into the lower leagues where he played for Ascoli.
-During the war years he played for Novara and Gozzano in the Italian War Championships.
-After the end of the war he played for Cremonese and Mortara, retiring in 1948.
+In 1938 Barrera moved to Italy.
+In Italy, he played for Lazio, Napoli, Ascoli, Novara, Gozzano, Cremonese and Mortara, retiring in 1948.

 ST: Pedro Ochoa (Argentina)

-Ochoa played his entire club career for Racing Club, where he won six league championships, 4 national cups and 2 international cups.
-He was nicknamed "Ochoíta" and El rey de la gambeta (The king of dribbling) due to his outstanding skills with the ball.
-He was admired by Carlos Gardel, who sang the tango "Patadura" (a lunfardo word for a "two left feet man") written by José López Ares and Enrique Carrera Sotelo.
-The tango mentions several notable footballers of those years, such as Ochoa (referring him as Ochoíta), Manuel Seoane, Luis Monti and Domingo Tarasconi (as Tarasca)
+Pedro Ochoa played his entire club career for Racing Club between 1916 and 1931, where he won six league championships, 4 national cups and 2 international cups.
+He was nicknamed "Ochoíta" and El rey de la gambeta (The king of dribbling).
+The tango "Patadura" written by José López Ares and Enrique Carrera Sotelo mentioned him along with Manuel Seoane, Luis Monti and Domingo Tarasconi (as Tarasca).

 ST: Alberto Ohaco (Argentina)

-Ohaco whose father was one of the founding members of Racing Club became one of the club's greatest players.
-He is still the most winning player in Racing Club' history having won a total of 20 titles with the club, including seven Primera División consecutive championships between 1913 and 1919. he was also four times top scorer in the Argentine league between 1912 and 1915.
+Alberto Ohaco whose father was one of the founding members of Racing Club.
+He is still the most winning player in Racing Club' history having won a total of 20 titles with the club.
 He scored a total of 244 goals for the club making him the highest scoring player in the history of the institution.
 Ohaco played for the Argentina national team between 1912 and 1918, playing in the first two editions of the Copa América in 1916 and 1917.